darkmastermindz/slate/source/index.html.md

 <aside class="warning">This endpoint currently communicates only with a local wallet via RCP.
 To use it, install Librarian and turn on <code>Florincoin</code> and <code>Libraryd</code>.</aside>

+To sign a Publisher announcement message using a web-hosted wallet, see [Using the Client Library](#using-the-client-library-javascript)

 ### HTTP Request

 `POST http://localhost:41289/alexandria/v1/sign`